rustysamteddy/don_glimmer/README.md

 Also, there is a promising project called [ruby-packer](https://github.com/pmq20/ruby-packer) that supports all platforms.

+Last but not least, Ruby recently supported WASM, including the ability to [package a Ruby application as a WASI application](https://github.com/ruby/ruby.wasm#quick-example-how-to-package-your-ruby-application-as-a-wasi-application).

 ## Glimmer Style Guide

 **1 - Control arguments are always wrapped by parentheses.**